Native American Funding

 What do I need to complete before submitting my FNA to the financial aid office?Click or enter to reveal information below

 In order to complete an FNA, students need to ensure the corresponding academic year's FAFSA is complete and fully submitted.
 After you submit your FAFSA, it typically takes 4-6 weeks for our office to receive and process your financial aid.
+Additionally, students need to give OSFA authorization to release their FAFSA data to outside organizations prior to us completing your FNA.
+Complete the FAFSA Data Release Authorization requirement on your UAccess Student Center.

 What does this mean for my FNA processing?